Frequently Asked Questions

 With the volume of patients seen at Mayo Clinic, there are abundant learning opportunities for residents as well as fellows.
 Residents do not compete with fellows for patients or procedures.

 Fellows are not present on most of the resident teaching services.
-On select subspecialty services, such as hematology or CCU, fellows are also part of the care team, where they play an important teaching role and often supervise procedures.
+On select subspecialty services, such as hematology or CCU, fellows are also part of the care team, where they play an important teaching role and often supervise trainees.
 Residents are pleased with the interactions they have with fellows and say the fellows play a positive role in their education.Back to topBack to top

 What are the research opportunities?